vdimikj/swagger-api-gateway-extensions/README.md

 number of other resources are shown in the UI, including sample CRUD operations.

 #Example for Api integration object
-in order to achieve this kind of yaml file :
+In order to achieve this format of yaml file...
 ```
     x-amazon-apigateway-integration:
         responses: